atroxaper/p6-LogP6/README.md

 }
 ```

-In that case we do not need to use configuration file.
-But if you want then you
+In that case, we do not need to use the configuration file.
+But if you want, then you can remove
-can remove line with `cliche` creation and add the following configuration file:
+the line with `cliche` creation and add the following configuration file:

 ```json
 {